-In this Schedule, "Investments" shall include the following:
+In this Schedule, "Investments" include the following:

+1. Securities

-- 1 Securities - (1) Shares or stock in the share capital of a company. - (2) "Company" includes- - (a) any body corporate (wherever incorporated), and
+- (1) Shares or stock in the share capital of a company. - (2) "Company" includes- - (a) any corporate body (wherever incorporated); and - (b) any unincorporated body constituted under the law of a country or territory outside St Helena.

-- (b) any unincorporated body constituted under the law of a country or territory outside St. Helena, - 2 Instruments creating or acknowledging indebtedness
+2. Instruments creating or acknowledging indebtedness

-Any of the following-
+- Any of the following-

-- (a) debentures; - (b) debenture stock; - (c) loan stock; - (d) bonds; - (e) certificates of deposit; - (f) any other instruments creating or acknowledging a present or future indebtedness. - 3 Government and public securities - (1) Loan stock, bonds and other instruments- - (a) creating or acknowledging indebtedness; and - (b) issued by or on behalf of a government, local authority or public authority. - (2) "Government, local authority or public authority" means- - (a) the government of St. Helena, or of any country or territory outside St. Helena: - (b) a local authority in the United Kingdom or elsewhere; - (c) any international organisation the members of which include the United Kingdom . - 4 Instruments giving entitlement to investments - (1) Warrants or other instruments entitling the holder to subscribe for any investment. - (2) It is immaterial whether the investment is in existence or identifiable. - 5 Certificates representing securities
+- (a) debentures;

+- (b) debenture stock;

+- (c) loan stock;

+- (d) bonds;

+- (e) certificates of deposit;

+- (f) any other instruments creating or acknowledging a present or future indebtedness.

+3. Government and public securities

+- (1) Loan stock, bonds and other instruments- - (a) creating or acknowledging indebtedness; and - (b) issued by or on behalf of a government, local authority or public authority.

+(2) "Government, local authority or public authority" means-

+- (a) the government of St Helena, or of any country or territory outside St Helena; - (b) a local authority in the United Kingdom or elsewhere; - (c) any international organisation the members of which include the United Kingdom .

+4. Instruments giving entitlement to investments

+(1) Warrants or other instruments entitling the holder to subscribe for any investment.

+(2) It is immaterial whether the investment is in existence or identifiable.

+5. Certificates representing securities